mojason-81/frontend-nanodegree-mobile-portfolio/README.md

 Successfully tested using up-to-date versions of Chrome (as of 12 Feb 2016).

-#### To run the game.
+#### To view the site:

 Simply open `index.html` from the root directory in your browser.
-You can also type the complete path into the address bar of your browser. i.e. `/home/jason/projects/performance/index.html` If for some reason, that doesn't work, try preceding the path with `'file://'` as follows:
+You can also type the complete path into the address bar of your browser.  i.e. `/home/jason/projects/performance/index.html`  If for some reason, that doesn't work, try preceding the path with `'file://'` as follows: `file:///home/jason/projects/performance/index.html`
-    `file:///home/jason/projects/performance/index.html`

-### How to play

-Using the direction keys on your keyboard, move your character toward the water at the top of the game board.
-You get 3 lives.
-After being hit by a bug, you will lose a life and you will lose any points you earned on that particular try.
-Collect items on the board and reach the water to increase your score.
-After losing all 3 lives, your score is set to 0.

-#### Scoring

-Reach the water:  20 pts
-Rock:             5 pts
-Blue Gem:         20 pts
-Green Gem:        30 pts
-Orange Gem:       40 pts
-Heart:            50 pts
-Key:              60 pts
-Star:             75 pts
+Additionally, you can view a the site live [here](http://www.mojason.com/performance/index.html).

+### My Modifictions

+Move media query for smartphones into it's own `.css` file and only load it when needed.
+Do the same with the media query for print.
+Move all other styles into head of HTML doc.
+Delete web font link.
+Delete analytics.
+Add `async` attr. to call to perfmatters.js.
+Images were compressed / resized quite a bit.